 As part of normal pre-employment screening, you will be asked to present original documents to establish your right to work in the UK before any work commences [please note that copies cannot be accepted].
 This check applies to anyone starting new employment in the UK, whether or not they require a visa, and includes any part-time employment for students.
 The checks must be carried out by your new employer on or before your first working day.
 If you presented your vignette as part of your right to work check, your employer will need to see your BRP before the vignette expires.

 Oxford and Brexit

-The University is keeping its staff informed about the impact of the Referendum held in June 2016 via a designated webpage, including the latest updates from the Government and other interested parties such as the UK Research Councils and the Russell Group of leading UK universities.
-The page provides analysis, reactions from the Vice-Chancellor and other senior officers of the University, and some Frequently Asked Questions for staff (which are relevant to staff from EU countries, as well as those whose research is funded from EU sources) and students.
+The University is keeping its staff and students informed about the impact of the Referendum held in June 2016 via a designated webpage, including the latest updates from the Government and other interested parties such as the UK Research Councils and the Russell Group of leading UK universities.
+The page provides analysis, reactions from the Vice-Chancellor and other senior officers of the University, and some Frequently Asked Questions (which are relevant to staff from EU countries, as well as those whose research is funded from EU sources) and students.
 You can also view information on EU citizens' rights, including changes to the application process for settled status, and sign up to email alerts directly from the UK government.